 Base Set kegs contain the core set of cards from all factions.
 You can get them from most of the reward trees and Arena.

 Faction kegs are a wonderful option if you want to focus on a specific faction.
 If you like one faction more than the others, don't hesitate with picking up its faction kegs.
 You are bound to bolster your collection with functional cards, which helps with building a cohesive deck for the desired faction in a quick manner.

 Crimson Curse kegs contain cards from the first Gwent expansion.
 New archetypes like Vampires for Monsters, Harmony for Scoia'tael, Assimilate for Nilfgaard and Self-wounding for Skellige were introduced in Crimson Curse.
 Players interested in any of the archetypes should consider getting Crimson Curse kegs after obtaining a good amount of the base set cards.

 Novigrad kegs contain cards from the Novigrad expansion, which has introduced a new faction - Syndicate.
 If you want to focus solely on Syndicate, you can omit getting the Base Set kegs and buy Novigrad kegs.
 That being said, please take into consideration that Syndicate is the most difficult faction in Gwent.

 Scraps are used to craft cards.
-You can also mill spare or unwanted cards in order to obtain more Scraps.
+You can mill unwanted cards in order to obtain more Scraps.
 The excess copies of cards are automatically milled for resources.
 Feel free to consult our crafting guide and our scrapping guide to see what you can do to accelerate building up the strength of your card collection.

 Meteorite powder is a currency used to transmute (upgrade) regular cards to their premium (animated) version.
 It can also be used to acquire vanity items in the shop.